The benefits of a diverse workplace

 True diversity and inclusion must be deep-level to be effective (and bring about the benefits mentioned in this guide).
 Perceived diversity can sometimes perpetuate stereotypes and prejudices, whereas deep-level diversity builds understanding and tolerance.

-Why is it important?
+Why is workplace diversity important?

 For employers, workplace diversity gives you access to a deeper talent pool—it is not restricted to specific groups.
 It creates a more engaged and productive workforce that makes employees feel recognised and respected.
+More importantly, diversity, equity, and inclusion are pillars of a thriving work culture.

 It also makes good business sense as workplace diversity meets compliance requirements and has substantial benefits.